 Before starting, check the labels on the saline syringes, heparin syringes, or medicine syringes.
 Make sure the strength and dose are correct.
 Check the expiration date.
 If the syringe is not prefilled, draw up the correct amount.

 You will flush your catheter in a sterile (very clean) way.
 This will help protect you from infection.
 Follow these guidelines:

 - Wash your hands for 30 seconds with soap and water.
 Be sure to wash between your fingers and under your nails.
 Remove all jewelry from your fingers before washing.

 - Dry with a clean paper towel.

 - Set up your supplies on a clean surface on a new paper towel.

 - Put on a pair of sterile gloves.

-- Unclip the clamp on the end of the catheter and wipe the end of the catheter with an alcohol or chlorhexidine wipe.
+- Unclip the clamp on the end of the catheter and wipe the end of the catheter with an alcohol wipe.

 - Screw the saline syringe to the catheter to attach it.

 - Inject the saline slowly into the catheter by gently pushing on the plunger.
 Do a little, then stop, then do some more.
 Inject all the saline into the catheter.
 DO NOT force it.
 Call your doctor if it is not working.

 - When you are done, unscrew the syringe and put it in your sharps container.

 - Clean the end of your catheter again with a new wipe.